mozilla-iam/testrp.security.allizom.org/webserver_configurations/OpenID_Connect/Nginx/README.md

   set $config_loader "YOUR CONFIGURATION GOES HERE.lua";

   # Loads our shim/layer for openidc
-  # It's not directly in openidc.lua library as it has a special handling of the non-RFC /delegate endpoint
   location / {
     # ENSURE THIS IS WHERE YOUR openidc_layer.lua IS STORED
     access_by_lua_file 'conf/openidc_layer.lua';